dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/reading-and-searching-resources.md

 by increasing `offset` by one.
 The amount of results per page is defined in `app/v2` in `application.conf`.

-If the parameter `limitToStandoffClass` is provided, Knora will look for search terms that are marked up with the indicated standoff class.
+If the parameter `limitToStandoffClass` is provided, DSP-API will look for search terms that are marked up with the indicated standoff class.

-If the parameter `returnFiles=true` is provided, Knora will return any file value attached to each matching resource.
+If the parameter `returnFiles=true` is provided, DSP-API will return any file value attached to each matching resource.

 To request the number of results rather than the results themselves, you can